Jayrajrodage/E-Commerce-App/README.md

   - Users can easily search and filter products by category and price.
   - Enhances the shopping experience and product discovery.

+- **Cart Management:**
+  - Users can add products to their cart.
+  - Review and edit the items in the cart before making a purchase.

+- **Order Tracking:**
+  - Users can track the status of their orders.
+  - Real-time updates on order processing and delivery.

 - **Secure Payments:**
   - Card-based payments using [Braintree](https://www.braintreegateway.com/) for secure transactions.